LloydLab/Data-Stroage-and-Managment/instructions/backups.md

 - All other data (ELISA, PCR, viability assays, personal results, etc)
 - Mouse study data that is not longitudinal or critical

+If you are unsure about what tier your data falls into, please reach out to the PI or Data Steward for guidance.

+*Question from Sara: Where should mouse data be classified in regards to back ups?
+Important or low priority?*

 ### Disaster Recovery Plan

 **Scenario 1: RDS System Failure**